スタスタAppsの英検要約予想問題は、1級の要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 12

-Advocates say CBDCs can be beneficial for efficiency and inclusion.
-Faster settlement could lower transaction costs, and people without traditional bank accounts might gain easier access to digital payments.
-Some central banks also view CBDCs as a tool to protect monetary sovereignty if private currencies expand.
-Pilot projects suggest CBDCs could improve payment resilience during outages, but they also require nationwide digital infrastructure and strong identity systems.
+Advocates say CBDCs could modernize payment systems.
+Faster settlement may reduce transaction costs, and people without traditional bank accounts might gain easier access to digital payments.
+Some central banks also see CBDCs as a way to preserve monetary sovereignty if private payment platforms or foreign digital currencies become dominant.
+Offline payment functions could also make the system useful during disasters.

 Question 13